Styles of Black Ties:

 Besides the elegant solid color black tie, the collection above features black ties with fine stripes, foulards, paisleys, and playful polka dots.
 Besides different designs the type of fabric weave also makes each black tie different.
 Some black ties are made from a smooth and shiny silk fabric while others have more of matte shine due to a more coarse silk fabric weave.
 If you are not looking for a black tie but rather prefer a dark gray one, then please visit our selection of Gray & Silver Ties

 All black ties listed above come in regular length.
-Taller men (usually 6 foot 3 inches +) might want to consider wearing longer neckties.
-This is especially important if the tie wearer is not only tall but also has a larger neck size.
+Taller men (usually 6 foot 3 inches +) might want to consider wearing longer ties.
+This is especially important if the tie wearer is not only tall but also has a larger neck size and large stomach.
 If this is you, then you may want to have a look at our Extra Long Ties.
 Keep in mind that larder tie knots such as the Full Windsor knot, also require more length of a tie.

 Does black tie attire mean you should wear a black necktie?
 Well, although it is called black tie, it is a dress code that traditionally does not require a neck but a bow tie.
 Black tie attire consists of a black tuxedo jacket, a black cummerbund of waistcoat (never wear both together), a white tuxedo dress shirt, high gloss polished shoes, black bow tie, and Cuff Links as well as studs in place of buttons on the shirts.
 To read more on this formal dress code please visit our dress code guide on Black Tie Attire.